LongForWisdom/mips/MIP23/mip23.md

 The Domain Contributor role within any domain is not an elected role.
 Instead, an individual or team is officially labelled a Domain Contributor when domain work of theirs is approved by a Domain Facilitator.
 At this point, the Domain Contributor must provide a name or pseudonym, coupled with a brief paragraph describing their qualifications, experience or interest in the Maker Protocol.
 A list of Domain Contributors will be maintained within the domain definition MIP for that domain by the Domain Facilitators.

+A team of individuals may also represent themselves collectively as a Domain Contributor if they desire to do so.

 ---

 ### MIP23c4: Domain Definition MIPs